 How long does the defendant have to answer the small claims court complaint?

-In Florida, the defendant may file a written answer five days before the pretrial conference, but only if a counterclaim is being filed; otherwise an answer is not required.
+In Florida, the defendant is not required to file a written response but must file any counterclaim in writing at least five days before pretrial conference.
 The defendant must appear personally or by counsel at the pretrial conference.

 Are attorneys allowed in small claims court in Florida?

 You are allowed to have an attorney represent you in small claims court in Florida.
 If attorneys are used, parties are subject to discovery.

 Can a landlord bring an eviction lawsuit in small claims court in Florida?

 Eviction cases are allowed in small claims court in Florida.

 Do I have a right to a jury trial in small claims court in Florida?